Sonukr/react-gitbook/lectures/01-react/06_virtual_dom.md

 ![Virtual DOM Diagram](https://docs.google.com/drawings/d/11ugBTwDkqn6p2n5Fkps1p3Elp8ZToIRzXzvM4LJMYaU/pub?w=543&h=229)

   > If you're interested in learning more about the Virtual DOM, [check this video out](https://www.youtube.com/watch?v=-DX3vJiqxm4).
+This link is also in the Further Reading page at the end of the React module.

 You know every component has, at a minimum, a `render` method.
 The `render` method generates a Virtual DOM node to be added to the actual DOM.